alantanlc/spring-test-writer/README.md

 1. FileScanner: Scans for `.java` files from a given directory
 1. ClassFileParser: Parses `.java` file content into a `ClassFile` Object
-1. TestFileGenerator: Generates test file from a `ClassFile` object
+1. TestFileGenerator: Generates test file in `.java` format from a `ClassFile` object

 ## FileScanner

-Scan for `.java` files from a given directory
+Recursively scan for `.java` files from a given root directory and return the list of class files.

 ## ClassFileParser

+Reads and parses the content of a class file into a `ClassFile` object.

-1. Load content of `.java` file
+1. Read content of `.java` file
 1. Identify package
 1. Identify class name
 1. Scan for member variables